Fort Saginaw Mall, Saginaw, MI

 Some information courtesy Maggie and Jay.

-Fort Saginaw Mall was the first of two malls in Saginaw, Michigan.
-It started out with a Kmart/Kmart Foods that opened in 1966.
-The mall itself opened a year later, with the other major stores being Scotts 5 & 10, a one-screen movie theater, and Federal department store.
+I know it was the first of two malls in Saginaw, Michigan (three if the small Downtown Saginaw Mall counts).
+It started out with a Kmart/Kmart Foods combo that opened in 1966.
+The mall itself opened a year later, with the other major stores being Scott's 5 & 10, a one-screen movie theater, and Federal's department store.
 Around 1975, Fashion Square Mall was built on the other side of town.
-Easily several times larger than Fort Saginaw Mall, Fashion Square was anchored by JCPenney and Sears, as well as two local department stores: Heavenrich’s and Wiechmann’s; Hudson's would later move from downtown to become Fashion Square Mall's fifth anchor, while Heavenrich's and Wiechmann's would be replaced with smaller stores over time.
-This newer mall was also a couple miles from Saginaw Valley State University, and to this day it seems to be a major draw for college students.
+Easily several times larger than Fort Saginaw Mall, Fashion Square was anchored by JCPenney and Sears, as well as two local department stores: Heavenrich’s and Wiechmann’s, with Hudson's to come in a couple more years.

 Federal went bankrupt sometime around 1977 (they also had a store at Green Acres Plaza a few miles away), and Scott's 5 & 10 became part of the T G & Y chain.
-(Evidently Scott's was a regional chain; there was one in a mall in Chicago that also became a T G & Y.) The Fort Saginaw Mall Theater closed in 1976, reportedly because the manager was murdered.
+The Fort Saginaw Mall Theater closed in 1976, reportedly because the manager was murdered.
 When Kmart abandoned the Kmart Foods concept, the old Kmart Foods space was used to expand the Kmart.

-The mall's outparcels comprise Wendy's, Burger King, Speedway (formerly Marathon), and a former Elias Bros.
-Big Boy that closed possibly before the Kmart did.
-Behind the former Federals/Burlington/Phar-Mor sits a grocery store that, over the years, has been Ray's and Giantway (and possibly Kessel as well) before becoming Save*A*Lot, which it is now.
-A couple other business, including a jewelry store, still operated alongside Save*A*Lot last I checked.
+The mall's outparcels comprised a fairly recent Burger King which replaced an older store across the street, a Speedway gas station, a former Elias Bros.
+Big Boy that closed around 2004, and a Wendy's that closed in 2007.
+Behind the former Federal's/Burlington/Phar-Mor sits a grocery store that, over the years, has been Ray's, Giantway, and Kessel Foods before becoming Save*A*Lot, which it is now.
+A couple other business, including a jewelry store, still operated alongside Save*A*Lot.
+In 2012, the former Big Boy was torn down for a Popeyes Chicken.

 My visit